I-A11/next-portfolio/README.md

 ## Portfolio

-Using Next js to build personal portfolio.
+Using Next js to build a personal portfolio.

 ## Technologies